Dutch West India Company: Settlements in the Americas

-The New Netherland area, which included New Amsterdam, covered parts of present-day New York, Connecticut, Delaware, and New Jersey, with Manhattan and Fort Amsterdam serving as the first capital.
-Other settlements were established on the Netherlands Antilles, and in South America, in Dutch Brazil, Suriname and Guyana.
-In Africa, posts were established on the Gold Coast (now Ghana), the Slave Coast (now Benin), and briefly in Dutch Loango-Angola.
+The New Netherland colony, which included New Amsterdam, covered parts of present-day New York, Connecticut, Delaware, and New Jersey, with Manhattan and Fort Amsterdam serving as the first capital.
+Other settlements were established on the Netherlands Antilles, and in South America; in Dutch Brazil, Suriname and Guyana.

+In Africa, posts were established on the Dutch Gold Coast (now Ghana), the Slave Coast (now Benin), and briefly in Dutch Loango-Angola.
 It was a neo-feudal system, where patrons were permitted considerable powers to control the overseas colony.

 In the Americas, fur (North America) and sugar (South America) were the most important trade goods, while African settlements traded the enslaved (mainly destined for the plantations on the Antilles and Suriname), gold, copper, and ivory.